-The Privacy Shield, a data protection framework negotiated by the EU and the USA, was declared to be invalid by the European Court of Justice (ECJ) on 16 July 2020.
-The General Data Protection Regulation (GDPR) has been familiar to everyone for some time now.
-Since its introduction, a consistently high standard for the protection of personal data has been in place in Europe.
-Privacy Shield was supposed to ensure that – despite this high standard – data processing of the international data traffic between Europe and the USA would continue to be possible, while ensuring that the same high standard could be secured for the data of Europeans.
-According to the ECJ, Privacy Shield could not provide this security, and thus did not enable a sufficient guarantee for the data protection of EU citizens.
+The Privacy Shield, a data protection shield negotiated by the European and U.S. governments, was declared invalid by the European Court of Justice (ECJ) on July 16, 2020.
+The DSGVO (General Data Protection Regulation) has not been a foreign word to anyone for quite some time now.
+In Europe, a uniformly high standard for the protection of personal data has prevailed since its introduction.
+The Privacy Shield should ensure that, despite this high standard, data processing in international data traffic between Europe and the U.S. is still possible – and that the same high standard for data from Europeans is ensured for this data as well.
+According to the ECJ, Privacy Shield could not provide this security and thus did not enable a sufficient guarantee for the data protection of European citizens.

-This framework is now invalid and exchanging data between Europe and the USA without violating EU data protection law is thus possible only with great difficulty.
-In practice this means that any companies based in Germany that store data with companies in the USA, or forward data to such service providers, violate the GDPR.
-Many American companies have now started to store data of European customers exclusively on servers located in Europe.
+So this agreement is now invalid and data exchange between Europe and the U.S. is accordingly only possible with great difficulty without violating European data protection law.
+In practice, this means that companies that store personal data from Germany with companies in the USA or transfer it to these service providers are in breach of the GDPR.
+Many American companies have now started storing European customers’ data exclusively on servers in Europe.
 But is that the solution?
-Not really, for according to American law, providers must surrender data on request – even if these data are stored outside the USA.
-Even the so-called standard contractual clauses, which continue to be possible in theory, do not allow data to be transferred to US companies, if these do not provide other measures under group law, or in the encryption of the data.
+Not really, because according to U.S. law, data from their providers must be released upon request – even if they are located outside of the U.S. Even the so-called standard contractual clauses, which are theoretically still possible, probably do not allow data to be transferred to U.S. companies if they do not provide any other precautions of a corporate nature or in the encryption of the data.

-If you’re still reliant on US providers, you should look for an alternative as soon as possible.
-For your business, the following now applies: the less you have recourse to international providers, the lower the risk of having problems with data protection.
-To help you keep track track of things, here are a few tips for how to proceed:
+So if you are currently still relying on service providers in the USA, you should look around for an alternative as soon as possible.
+As a general rule, the less you rely on international providers, the lower the risk of getting into trouble with data protection.
+So that you don’t lose the overview, here are a few tips on how to proceed:

-- Existing contracts should be checked for security and references to Privacy Shield removed.
-If there are any security gaps, the supervisory authorities must be informed immediately.
-In addition, data transfers for which there is no legal basis must be ceased or a new provider located in the EU must be found.
+- Existing contracts should be reviewed for security, Privacy Shield notices should be removed, and contact should be made with the supervisory authority if necessary.
+In addition, data transfers for which there is no basis must be suspended or a new service provider must be found in the EU.

-- Also, when choosing a provider, you should ensure that they don’t have any subcontractors that process your data in the USA.
+- You should also make sure when choosing service providers that they don’t have subcontractors that process their data in the US.

-Admittedly, all of that still sounds somewhat abstract.
-To get a clearer picture of the problem – and of the solution – consider the story of Mareike: Mareike is the CEO of Datensammler AG.
-For her billing she has worked for several years with the company Chargebee, which is based in the USA.
-The data of her European and German customers are thus stored on Chargebee’s (American!) servers.
-In the past, Mareike, or to be precise, Chargebee, had counted on Privacy Shield.
-Since it was declared illegal however, she has been on the lookout for a suitable solution that would guarantee a secure data transfer for her customers, while protecting the data from unauthorized third parties.
-Here she has had to face a number of challenges, as she naturally wanted to be on the safe side, legally speaking.
-While searching for a suitable partner that would allow her to avoid this data problem, she came across the German company nexnet.
+Admittedly, this all sounds a bit abstract right now.
+To make the problem – and solution – a little more vivid, Mareike’s story helps.
+Mareike is CEO at Datensammler AG.
+For its invoicing, it has been working closely for years with Chargebee, a company based in the USA.
+Accordingly, the data of their European and German customers are stored on Chargebee’s (American!) servers.
+In the past, Mareike and Chargebee, respectively, relied on Privacy Shield.
+Since this is no longer legal, she was looking for a suitable solution that would guarantee secure data transfer for her customers and protect the data from unauthorized third parties.
+In the process, she faced one or two challenges, as she naturally wants to be on the safe side legally.
+In her search for a suitable partner where she would not face this data protection issue, she came across the German company nexnet.

-nexnet is an outsourcing service provider and expert in the fields of financial accounting, credit management and subscription billing.
-Because nexnet naturally has to deal with many sensitive personal data in these areas, it takes data protection very seriously.
-Mareike has thus finally found a partner that she doesn’t need to worry about – neither with regard to the security of her customers’ data, nor to the possibility of breaking European law.
-She is amazed by how smooth the change to nexnet has been and is looking forward to a long-term, secure collaboration.
+nexnet is an outsourcing service provider and expert in financial accounting, accounts receivable management and subscription billing.
+Because nexnet naturally deals with a lot of sensitive, personal data in these areas, data protection is a top priority here.
+Mareike has thus finally found a partner with whom she no longer has to worry – neither about the security of her customers’ data, nor about breaking European law.
+She is thrilled with how smoothly the switch to nexnet went and looks forward to a long, secure relationship.

-Guaranteeing the security of customer requires a great deal of technical knowledge and of experience. nexnet has both of these.
-For over 20 years already, nexnet has attached particular importance to the issue of data protection.
-Data that nexnet needs to carry out its tasks are also stored, but they never leave the in-house systems, as no external service provider is required – least of all in the USA.
-A secure data transfer is guaranteed by a range of measures, including modern SSL-certificates, and a data management system, including a dedicated data management team.
-Additionally, all staff receive regular training in security and data protection. nexnet’s data centre is overseen, updated, and expanded by an in-house IT department, and is monitored by a sophisticated security system – thus assuring the highest level of security.
-You can thus rest assured that your data are optimally protected and that cyber criminals will no longer have a chance of accessing your data.
+A great deal of expertise and experience is required to guarantee the security of customer data. nexnet has both.
+For more than 20 years, nexnet has placed particular emphasis on the issue of data protection.
+All the data nexnet needs to perform its tasks is also stored, but never leaves the company’s own systems, as no external service providers are required – certainly not in the USA.
+Secure data transmission is guaranteed, among other things, by modern SSL certificates and data protection management system including data protection team.
+In addition, all employees receive regular training on security and data protection. nexnet’s data center is maintained, updated and expanded by the company’s own IT department.
+It is also monitored by a sophisticated safety system, achieving the highest level of safety.
+So you can rest assured that your data is optimally protected, and you don’t give cyber criminals a chance anymore.

-You don’t want to have to worry any more about the risks that go with securing sensitive data, and you want to be on the legal safe side in the future?
-Then get in touch with the experts at nexnet.
+You don’t want to worry about the danger of saving sensitive data and you want to be on the safe side legally in the future?
+Then contact the experts at nexnet.